nkonev/r2dbc-migrate/readme.md

 ## Limitations
 * Currently, this library heavy relies on upsert-like syntax like `CREATE TABLE ..
 ON CONFLICT DO NOTHING`.
 As a result, this library [doesn't support](https://github.com/nkonev/r2dbc-migrate/issues/21) run against H2 with `MODE=PostgreSQL`.
-Use testcontainers with real PostgreSQL.
+Use [testcontainers](https://github.com/nkonev/r2dbc-migrate-example) with real PostgreSQL.
 * Only migration forward is supported.
-No `migrate back`.
+No `migration back`.
 * No [checksum](https://github.com/nkonev/r2dbc-migrate/issues/5) validation.
 So no [repeatable](https://github.com/nkonev/r2dbc-migrate/issues/9) migrations.

 ## Download